 5. Does the test centre do both the AQE and GL exams?

-The place you sit the test has absolutely, 100%, got nothing to do with the entrance criteria.
-So, base your choice in points 1-5 above and not out of some loyalty to the grammar school, or thinking that you might offend them in some way if you don’t sit the test there.
+The place your child sits the test has absolutely, 100% nothing to do with the admission criteria for the grammar school.
+So, base your choice in points 1-5 above and not out of some loyalty to the grammar school, or any skewed thinking that you might offend them in some way if you don’t sit the test there.